shirgoldbird/personal_budget/README.md

 # Personal Budgeting Backend

-A simple and efficient backend for a personal budgeting application that connects to your bank accounts through Teller API, allows transaction categorization, and exports to Google Sheets.
+A simple and efficient FastAPI backend for a personal budgeting application that connects to your bank accounts through Teller API, allows transaction categorization, and exports to Google Sheets.

 ## Features

 - Secure connection to bank accounts via Teller API
+- Integration with Teller Connect for user authentication
+- Management of multiple bank connection tokens
 - Auto-categorization of transactions based on description patterns
 - Custom transaction categories with color coding
 - Export of transactions to Google Sheets
+- Modern FastAPI backend with automatic OpenAPI documentation
+- Simple web interface to connect to banks and manage transactions
+- OpenAPI specification in JSON and YAML formats
+- Type validation with Pydantic models
 - RESTful API for future frontend integration

 ## Prerequisites